How do you calculate the tax benefits of the expat ruling (30% ruling)?

 Finally, it is often forgotten that unemployment and disability benefits are calculated based on your taxable salary, not your gross salary.
 This may mean that your benefit is lower than expected.

-To get the maximum benefit from the 30% ruling, professional tax advice is invaluable.
+To get the maximum benefit from the expat ruling, professional tax advice is invaluable.
 A specialist can help you correctly calculate your benefits and avoid costly mistakes.

 Professional advice is especially important in complex situations, such as changing employers, starting your own business, or having income from multiple sources.
 An advisor can also help optimize your total tax position by utilizing other facilities and deductions.

 When choosing tax advice, it is essential to work with specialists who have experience with international tax matters and Dutch legislation.
-They can help you not only with the calculation, but also with the proper application and compliance with all conditions.
+They can help you not only with the calculation, but also with the proper application and compliance in relation to the conditions.

 A good advisor will also conduct a Global Mobility Compliance Audit to ensure that all your international employee processes are properly set up.
-This includes not only the 30% ruling, but also other aspects such as social security, pension accrual, and compliance with Dutch legislation.
+This includes not only the expat ruling, but also other aspects such as social security, pension accrual, immigration and compliance with Dutch legislation.

 Related Articles